bytecodealliance/regalloc2/doc/DESIGN.md

 ## Second-Chance Allocation: Spilled Bundles

-Once the main allocation loop terminates, when all bundles have either been allocated or punted to the "spilled bundles" list, we do second-chance allocation.
+Once the main allocation loop terminates, when all bundles have either been allocated or punted to the "spilled bundles" vector, we do second-chance allocation.
 This is a simpler loop that never evicts and never splits.
 Instead, each bundle gets one second chance, in which it can probe pregs and attempt to allocate.
 If it fails, it will actually live on the stack.

-This is correct because we are careful to only place bundles on the spilled-bundles list that are *allowed* to live on the stack.
+This is correct because we are careful to only place bundles on the spilled-bundles vector that are *allowed* to live on the stack.
 Specifically, only the canonical spill bundles (which will contain only empty ranges) and other bundles that have an "any" or "unknown" requirement are placed here (but *not* "stack" requirements;